andrico1234/no-spoilers/README.md

 </no-spoilers>
 ```

-Note: The `details` tag is optional but ensures that if the web component fails to load that the spoiler won't be revealed by default. `no-spoilers` checks to see if a single details element is the only child and if so, it will rmeove the `details` element and replace it with the `details`'s children.
+Note: `no-spoilers` will not render if the child content is not a single `details` element.
+This is to ensure that if JavaScript doesn't load, the behaviour fallasback to a standard `details` element.

 ### Attributes

 - `button-text` - Displays the text on the button that reveals the spoiler.
 Default: "Reveal Spoiler"

+### Notes

+I'd like to shoutout this [article](https://www.scottohara.me/blog/2024/08/22/spoiler.html) by Scott O'Hara about building an accessible spoiler element.
+It was a great resource for improving this component.